octavieploye/nextEcom/SETUP.md

           --> In the store.ts we want to add toggleCart --> Nav.tsx add onClick={() =>cartStore.toggleCart() } in the shoppingIcon <li>
+          --> -> In the store.ts we want to add toggleCart → Then in the product/[id] folder we create a new file AddCart.tsx

+We import the useCartStore and we  create an Addcart function with type(data info we need)

+On the return we will add a fragment that will hold an Add to Cart button

+Then we will add the function we created inthe product.[id] →page.tsx file  : <AddCart  {...searchParams} />

+        -> We then create a new Type file under AddCartType.ts and update  AddCart.tsx file

+- We import AddCartType
+- Then se set the type

+In order to be able to add a product we need to add it in our cartState  in our Store.ts.

+- We import the { AddCartType } then we can replace the cartItem and CartState with our newly created AddCartType
+- We create a type addProduct in the cartState then we create the setter for our new type addProduct:

+1- Check if the item already exists in the cart

+2- If the item already exists, update the quantity by 1

+3- Else keep everything the way it was,add the new item to the cart

 X. Hydration -mismatch Error - client-server
     REsolution: